fredtush/Image-Classification-with-CNN/README.md

 ## Model Conclusion and Recommendation

-The sensitivity of detecting pneumonia by emergency medicine specialists and radiologists according to this paper is 83%, therefore:
+The sensitivity of detecting pneumonia by emergency medicine specialists and radiologists <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6377225/#:~:text=Sensitivity%20of%20plain%20chest%20radiography,radiation%20(9%2C%2010).">this paper</a> is 83%, therefore:

 Given that the model has 98% sensitivity, interpretation of chest x-rays using this Convolutional Algorithm might help in improving the diagnostic accuracy of pneumonia.
 The algorithm is fast (36s) hence will increase efficiency considering the current understaffing in the Hospital.